pypi/warehouse/docs/user/attestations/internals.md

     This step is equivalent to Sigstore "bundle" verification and also requires a source of signed time, such as the `verification_material.transparency_entries`.

-3. Verify that the the attestation's `envelope.signature` is valid for `envelope.statement`, using the [DSSE PAE encoding] and the public key of `verification_material.certificate`.
+3. Verify that the attestation's `envelope.signature` is valid for `envelope.statement`, using the [DSSE PAE encoding] and the public key of `verification_material.certificate`.